getsentry/sentry-docs/src/collections/_documentation/performance/performance-tab.md

 On initial load, the table displays the slowest occurrences of the transaction along with the Event ID, User, Transaction Duration, and Timestamp of the event.
 Click on the [Event ID]({%- link _documentation/performance/distributed-tracing.md -%}#viewing-transactions) to open the span view for the transaction.
 The table updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment -- applicable when viewing the Latency Histogram.

 ## Open in Discover
 When viewing transactions, you may want to create more curated views.
 To do this, click on the "Open in Discover" button to create a custom query and investigate further.
-For more details, see the full documentatin on [Discover Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}).
+For more details, see the full documentation on [Discover Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}).

 ## Setting a Key Transaction
 Set personal "Key Transactions" from the Transaction Summary page.
 After setting a "Key Transaction," they will be able to view the transactions in a dedicated tab on the Performance Homepage.
 These "Key Transactions" are not currently shared and limited to ten per user.